BIRTH OF THE BRAND

 in all components are relentlessly tested to the smallest detail… to the point of obsession.
 Examine the movement.
 Aesthetics and performance fir for the most demanding of products, designed for endurance as much as pleasure.
 Pleasing to the eye and exciting to the mind, this precision mechanism will withstand the rigours of time.
 Exceptional materials, durability and strength of design make each watch a unique object

 Lady Gaga is a global fashion icon – mindful of everything she wears.
 She has turned celebrity into a comprehensive art form.
 She intrinsically understands that each outfit conveys a powerful message and can be an art performance in its own right, where each and every accessory is key to the look.
 In keeping with this always bold attention to detail, Lady Gaga might wear three or four watches on one wrist.
-When she wears only one watch, she chooses the Black Bay 36.
+When she wears only one watch, she chooses the Black Bay 32.
 This automatic timepiece retains the general lines of the Black Bay collection while reducing its proportions, and remains both fashionable and sporty.
-Lady Gaga wears both the blue dial and the black dial versions of this model.
+Lady Gaga wears the steel and gold model, combining polished and satin-brushed steel together with satin-brushed yellow gold, offering a subtle contrast and distinction.